flutter/website/flutter-for-react-native/index.md

 asset bundle along with the specified asset.
 Flutter uses asset variants when choosing resolution-appropriate images for your app.

-In React Native, to add a static image to your app, place the image file in a source code directory and reference it.
+In React Native, you would add a static image by placing the image file in a source code directory and referencing it.

 <!-- skip -->
 ```JavaScript
 <Image source={require("./my-icon.png")} />
 ```

-In Flutter, to add a static image to your app, use the `AssetImage` class in a widget’s build method.
+In Flutter, add a static image to your app using the `AssetImage` class in a widget’s build method.

 <!-- skip -->